 As per Faraid, the deceased owner’s spouse(s) and immediate family members will get larger portions of the property.
 The other eligible relatives would get a smaller portion compared to the immediate family members.
 Furthermore, the male members of the family will get twice the portion of ownership compared to a female family member.
 For example, a son will receive twice the share of a daughter.

 Image 3: A list of all the possible beneficiaries for HDB inheritance as per Islamic Inheritance Law (Faraid).
 The screenshot is taken from Syariah Court Singapore’s website.

 The above image is taken from the Syariah Court Singapore’s website, where you can see all the possible beneficiaries of inheritance as per Faraid.

-If you wish to calculate the distribution of inheritance based on your own family’s structure, visit the Syariah Court Singapore’s website, and:
+If you wish to calculate the distribution of inheritance based on your own family’s structure, visit the Online Trial Calculation on the Syariah Court Singapore’s website under “Inheritance”.

-After this, you can choose the number of brothers, sisters, cousins and so on of the deceased family member, and see the number of shares each individual gets as an inheritance.
+After this, you can choose the number of brothers, sisters, cousins, and other family members of the deceased family member, and see the number of shares each individual gets as an inheritance.